Spatial pattern mining

 detectSpatialCorGenes function

-The detectSpatialCorGenes function creates a smoothened gene expression matrix based on identified spatial genes (see step 1) and calculates pairwise gene-gene correlation scores.
+function creates a smoothened gene expression matrix based on identified spatial genes (see step 1) and calculates pairwise gene-gene correlation scores.

 detectSpatialCorGenes(gobject, method = c('grid', 'network'), expression_values = c('normalized', 'scaled', 'custom'), subset_genes = NULL, spatial_network_name = 'Delaunay_network', network_smoothing = NULL, spatial_grid_name = 'spatial_grid', min_cells_per_grid = 4, cor_method = c('pearson', 'kendall', 'spearman'))